Protein and Amino Acid Synthesis

 Protein Synthesis is a Tightly Regulated Process

-As we will discuss throughout this section, protein synthesis involves a complex interplay of detecting the levels of the amino acids, integrating a diverse array of hormonal signals and co-ordinating growth with energy demand.
+As we will discuss throughout this section, protein synthesis involves a complex interplay of detecting the levels of the amino acidsespecially the essential amino acids, integrating a diverse array of hormonal signals and co-ordinating growth with energy demand.

 The Rate of Protein Synthesis Depends on the Levels of Available Amino Acids